gpamfilis/MDD/README.md

         you are done!!!

+NOTE:
-Note: tested on the following:
+tested on the following operating systems:

     1. A windows 7 machine (64 bit)
     2. mac 10.9.5

 Recommended:  have anaconda python 3.5 installed

 if not simply install:

     python 3.5
     pandas